Last updated: May 3, 2026

 What Indiana property-tax relief really looks like

 Start here: pull your current tax bill and last year’s bill side by side.
 Indiana uses several different kinds of help, and they do not all work the same way.
 A deduction lowers taxable value before the tax is calculated.
 A credit lowers the bill after the tax is calculated.
-A circuit breaker is a tax cap or a limit on how much a qualifying bill can rise.
+A circuit breaker is a cap or a limit on how much a bill can rise.

 Indiana property taxes are paid in arrears.
-That means the assessment dated 1 January 2025 shows up on the bill due in 2026.
+That means the assessment dated January 1, 2025, shows up on the bill due in 2026.
 This timing confuses many older homeowners.
 It also means a filing deadline can pass months before you see the bill.

 Five facts to know before you file